mxochicale/marwan2015-replication/emailing-authors/README.md

 NOTE:

-It will take me some time but I want to let you know that this exercise of understanding your work by replicating your graphical results will be submitted to ReScience*
+It will take me some indefinite time but I want to let you know that this exercise of understanding your work by replicating your graphical results will be submitted to ReScience*